danbev/learning-knative/README.md

 requests from one service to the next.
 This indirection allows for optimizations and re-routing where needed.

+Another reasons for having a service mesh like this is that a microservice architecture might be implemented in various different languages.
+These languages have different ways of doing things like providing stats, tracing, logging, retry, circuit breaking, rate limiting, authentication and authorization.
+This can make it difficult to debug latency and failures.

 In a service mesh, requests are routed between microservices through proxies in their own infrastructure layer.
 For this reason, individual proxies that make up a service mesh are sometimes called “sidecars,” since they run alongside each